Billy Laval: Early life

 Laval was born on January 15, 1885, in Columbia, South Carolina.
 At the age of 18, he coached baseball at Erskine College.
 The following year, he held the same position at Sewanee before returning to Erskine.
 From 1904 to 1905, he played baseball as a pitcher for Furman University.
 According to The State, there is no record of his enrollment at the school, however, which presumably made him a ringer.
 During the 1905 season, he proposed to his girlfriend Elizabeth, who responded "If you beat Clemson today, I will marry you."
 Laval pitched Furman to a win, 2–1, and the two were married soon after.
 He would later joke in speeches, "She has hated Clemson ever since."

 Minor league career

 In his early years, Laval played minor league baseball for a wide number of teams throughout the South in the South Carolina League, Carolina Association, Virginia League, South Atlantic League, and North Carolina State League.
 These teams included: the Greenville Mountaineers (1907), Greenville Spinners (1908–1909 and 1919), Winston-Salem Twins (1909–1910), Spartanburg Spartans (1911–1912), Anderson Electricians (1912), Richmond Colts (1913), Petersburg Goobers (1914), Jacksonville Tarpons (1915), and the Greensboro Patriots (1916).
-His playing career was mediocre, with a .253 batting average and 42–37 record as a pitcher.
+His playing career was mediocre, with a .253 batting average and a 42–37 record as a pitcher.

 In 1907, the manager of the Greenville Mountaineers, Tommy Stouch, signed Shoeless Joe Jackson, and to evaluate him, had Laval pitch against Jackson for five days of batting practice.
 He chose Laval for his assorted repertoire of curveballs and spitballs.